DR Congo-Rwanda peace talks resume in Luanda | Africanews

 On Tuesday, Kinshasa said it would not sit down for talks with M23 rebels until the group withdrew from the areas it controlled.

-The M23 first leapt to prominence 10 years ago when it captured Goma, before being driven out and going to ground.
+The M23 first leaped to prominence 10 years ago when it captured Goma, before being driven out and going to ground.

 It re-emerged late last year, claiming the DRC had failed to honour a pledge to integrate its fighters into the army, among other grievances.